zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

+## Quick Summary

+This section of the docs deal with tracking and monitoring the pace and speed of transactions done within the Polygon ecosystem.
+Depositing into the network (when done with the PoS bridge) typically takes an average of 5-7 minutes but we've seen instances where users seek to see real time progress reports.
+As a developer, you may also want to augment the  UX of your app with instant feedback to the user.
+In all these cases, look into this section, we have exactly what you need.

 ## Deposit Events

 When a token is deposited from Ethereum to Polygon, a process called state sync mechanism comes into play that eventually mints the tokens for the user on the Polygon chain.
 This process takes about ~5-7 minutes to happen and hence listening to the deposit event is very important to create a good user experience.
 This is an example script that can be used to track real time deposit events.